-Hupao Spring is located at the foot of Daci Hill around 5km in the southwest of Hangzhou.
+Hupao Spring is located at the foot of Daci Hill around 8km in the southwest of downtown Hangzhou.
 You have several public transport choices going from downtown Hangzhou to Hupao Spring: by taxi, by bike or by private car or van.

 It is advisable to combine Liuhe Pagoda and Hupao Spring into a half day Hangzhou trip since the two attractions are on the same travel route in Hangzhou.
 If you have a taste for Hangzhou Zoo or if you travel with your kids, Hangzhou Zoo will be on your travel agenda, which is just next to Hupao Spring.
 Liuhe Pagoda, Hupao Spring and Hangzhou Zoo are very often put together for one day Hangzhou tour.